felixsoares/yestask/README.md

 # yestask
-App made in kotlin for study purposes
+Application made in kotlin (or almost everything) for study purposes